 While filing taxes can be time-consuming, a tax refund can feel like bonus income for many Americans.
-The average tax refund in 2022 (for the 2021 tax-filing year) was $3,252, up by 15.5% from the previous year.
+The average tax refund in 2024 (for the 2023 tax-filing year) was $3,145, down by 4.5% from the previous year.

-In this guide, we’ll further explore those factors to best estimate your tax return and go over smart ways to invest and maximize it.
+In this guide, we’ll further explore those factors to best estimate your tax refund and go over smart ways to invest and maximize it.

 Average Tax Refunds by Year

-Tax returns fluctuate slightly every year due to tax law changes, unemployment rates, and other factors.
+Tax refunds fluctuate slightly every year due to tax law changes, unemployment rates, and other factors.
 Below is a snapshot of the average tax refunds over the past five years.

 How To Estimate Your Tax Return

-What you pay in taxes and receive back depend on many factors, including your income, the amount withheld each year, and if you qualify for any tax breaks.
+What you pay in taxes and receive back depends on many factors, including your income, the amount withheld each year, and if you qualify for any tax breaks.

 Remember that you only receive a tax refund when you pay more taxes to your state or federal government than you have to.
 In this case, the refund is a check from the government for the amount you overpaid.